 The Neurosurgical Spine Innovation Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a one-year intensive fellowship focused on innovation and complex spinal disorders.
-This is a combined fellowship led by Wilson Z. Ray, MD and Camilo Molina, MD.
+This is a combined fellowship led by Wilson Zachary Ray, MD and Camilo Molina, MD.

 Beginning in July 2021, we will offer a 12-month Spine Innovation Fellowship that combines clinical and investigative experience.
 The clinical experience focuses on gaining experience and expertise in the latest technological solutions in the peri-operative and intra-operative delivery of spine care.

 Didactic training conferences, seminars, journal clubs, cadaver courses, and one-on-one instruction are all important parts of residency and fellowship education at Washington University in St. Louis.
 The fellow will be expected to participate in this didactic training as well as to serve in a role of teaching junior residents.
 There are several one-hour conferences each week, as well as one monthly multi-disciplinary conference that includes both neurosurgery and orthopedics.

 Washington University enjoys a wide variety of clinical pathologies ranging from common-place cervical and lumbar degenerative conditions to complex spinal reconstructions for adult deformity and tumor management.
 The fellow will have ample opportunity to participate in both inpatient and outpatient management of all spinal pathologies.
 At the conclusion of the fellowship, the fellow will have mastered patient selection with regard to surgical decision-making and the technical details of taking care of all spinal pathologies.